-- 6th in the UK overall
+- 6th in the UK for research overall*

 Our staff bring their own exciting and original perspectives to the ancient world.
-We have expertise in the languages and cultures of Egypt and the Middle East as well as Greece and Rome.
+We have expertise in the languages and cultures of Egypt and the Middle East as well as the history, society, and economy of Greece and Rome.
 We study traditionally neglected areas, such as northern Greece.
 We explore the impact of Greek political thought on the modern world.
 We bridge the gap from the world of Classical antiquity to that of early Christianity and Islam.
 We engage with the reception of ancient Greece and Rome in modern Europe, Asia, Africa and the Americas.
 We work with material culture and texts on stone and papyrus to interpret the ancient world in new ways for new audiences, in academia and the wider community.

 Research students in the Department have the opportunity to work in many different fields, including:

-- Ancient Literature
+- Ancient music

-- Professor Annalisa Marzano - Leverhulme Major Research Fellowship: ''Grafting glory': new plants, the economy and elite identity in Rome' (awarded in 2016 for period Sept.1, 2017-Aug.
-31, 2019).
+- Professor Annalisa Marzano - Leverhulme Major Research Fellowship: ''Grafting Glory': New Plants, the Economy and Elite Identity in Ancient Rome'.

-- Dr Arietta Papaconstantinou - Gerda Henkel Foundation Research Scholarship (2015-2016): 'Credit, debt, and the transformation of rural society in Egypt and Palestine from Constantine to the Abbasids'.
+- Dr Arietta Papaconstantinou - Gerda Henkel Foundation Research Scholarship (2015-2016): 'Credit, Debt, and the Transformation of Rural Society in Egypt and Palestine from Constantine to the Abbasids'.

 - Professor Peter Kruschwitz - British Academy Mid-Career Fellowship (2014-5): 'Poetry of the People'.

-- Professor Eleanor Dickey - Leverhulme Fellowship (2012-4): 'Latin loanwords in ancient Greek'.
+- Professor Eleanor Dickey - Leverhulme Fellowship (2012-14): 'Latin loanwords in ancient Greek'.

 "I'm really delighted to have got this model to a stage where it's so useful to so many people.
 The work we do here makes a huge contribution to people's knowledge and understanding of the past, and I'm so glad the world can now join us on this journey of discovery."

 Professor Eleanor Dickey's research into ancient education is also having a significant impact.
-Eleanor's study of ancient classroom behaviour revealed a school experience completely different from that of modern children: ancient children began their school day by interrupting the teacher with their arrival, worked individually, and were not required to raise their hands.
+Professor Dickey's study of ancient classroom behaviour revealed a school experience completely different from that of modern children: ancient children began their school day by interrupting the teacher with their arrival, worked individually, and were not required to raise their hands.
 Eleanor wanted to bring these exciting findings to the attention of the wider public and so began the Reading Ancient Schoolroom, offering schoolchildren the opportunity to experience an ancient school setting for themselves.

-Versatile research strategy
+Our research strategy

 Contact the department